Spookesites/CookiesManager/README.md

 [Click here to View the Library!](https://github.com/Spookesites/CookiesManager/blob/main/cookiesManager.js)

 #### Credits
-This project was created by Spook.
+This project was created by **Spook**.
 I would like to extend my gratitude to my friends who have supported me and encouraged me to bring this project to life.
 Your help and encouragement has been invaluable and I am grateful to have friends like you.

 Without your support, this project would not have been possible.
 Thank you!